 “No, you’ll have an opportunity to share later,” I said.

-In a focused inquiry, a single participant is chosen and the group puts their attention and curiosity on that person.
+In a circle, a single participant is chosen and the group puts their attention and curiosity on that person.
 The group then tries to understand what it’s like being them, having their inner world, and how it’s impacted by us and our attention.
 We also share our own experiences of being with them.
-So that evening Jordan was selected to be the recipient of attention.
+That evening Jordan was selected to be the recipient of attention.
 We began to explore his experience.
 He described a world within that was on fire— he was in deep pain.
 His friend, a young woman, let’s call her Jane, was a regular student of mine.
 I found her to be a tender soul, loving, curious, and open-hearted.
 As he shared, she would reveal care, empathy or other feelings.
 I noticed that I felt deeply uncomfortable with his responses to her.
 He would say things to her like,

 “You’re not really feeling that.”